This site requires a more recent version of Adobe Flash Player to function properly.

 - LVS is focusing its efforts on Asia for future growth.
 In 2010, LVS opened the Marina Bay Sands at Singapore.
 The following factors strengthen the trend mentioned above:

 - Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006, after the government allowed the entry of overseas casino operators.
 Since then, the region has witnessed unprecedented growth.
-In 2011, the region collected $33.5 billion in gaming revenues, more than five times the gaming revenues collected on the Las Vegas Strip.
+In 2012, the region collected $38.5 billion in gaming revenues, far more than the gaming revenues collected on the Las Vegas Strip.

-- According to a study by PwC, growth in Macau will be fueled by new casinos and revenues in Macau are expected to more than double during the next five years to $62.2 billion, representing 34% of total global casino revenues in 2015.
+- According to a study by PwC, growth in Macau will be fueled by new casinos and revenues in Macau are expected to increase sharply during the next five years to $62.2 billion, representing 34% of total global casino revenues in 2015.

 - Other upcoming regions within Asia like Singapore also offer immense growth potential for the casino industry.
 In Singapore, LVS enjoys a duopoly in the market with Genting Singapore, the other integrated resort in the region.